-The classical dynamics of nonlinear STIRAP is strongly affected by dynamical chaos.
-For repulsive interaction, it is chaos-induced dynamical instability, rather than energetic instability, that causes the nonlinear failure of adiabatic passage and sets novel low sweep rate boundaries for efficient adiabatic transfer.
-Going beyond the classical picture, the immense increase in state-space dimensionality from the 4D classical phase-space to the $\sim N^2/2$ dimensional quantum Hilbert space, opens new quantum avenues for adiabatic passage that do not exist in the restricted classical picture.
+instability, that causes the nonlinear failure of adiabatic passage and sets low-sweep-rate boundaries for efficient adiabatic transfer.
+Going beyond the classical picture, the immense increase in state-space dimensionality from the 4D classical phase space to the $\sim N^2/2$ dimensional quantum Hilbert space may open new quantum avenues for adiabatic passage that do not exist in the restricted classical picture.
 Thus, quantum dynamics offers alternative many-body pathways that circumvent chaos and reenable adiabatic passage in regions where it is classically forbidden.
 These quantum detours have no classical equivalent and are therefore not based on the classical dark state.
-They should thus be considered as separate many-body adiabatic passage schemes rather than a modification of the classical scenario.
+They should thus be considered separate many-body adiabatic passage schemes rather than a modification of the classical scenario.